a-bonus/cardiolytics-Ai/README.md

 This roadmap outlines the development process for Cardiolytics Ai

 ## MVP
  - [ ] MVP #1.
-Simple functioning app that as Health Kit integration and can visualize historical heart rate data from an activity.
+Simple functioning app that as Health Kit integration and can visualize historical heart rate data from an apple watch activity.

 ## Key Mindset
  - [ ] 1.
 Built on simple iterations that leverage compound effect